srcfl/srcful-documentation/docs/developer/auth.md

 In general the delegateToken is short lived and cannot be renewed without involving signing byt the issuer wallet.
 This would require a user interaction in general.
 This poses a problem for usability in some applications and problems when working with automations and integrations that are long lived.

 A delegate token can be marked for renewal (has renew: true, and nonce set in the attributes').
 In this case an application can ask bifrost for a renewal certificate.
 This certificate allows the client (as identified by the delegateKey) to create it's own delegateToken.
-This delegate token has the following structure:
+This renew token has the following structure:

 ### JWT Renew Token Structure

-JWT tokens issued by Bifrost follow this structure:
+JWT renew tokens follow this structure:

 **Header**:
 ```json